opencpn-manuals/wxwidgets-observable/mainpage.md

 One is that the party generating an event needs to know which window to send it to.
 This is problematic for example when low level code needs to generate an event and send it to a GUI which it really should not be aware of.
-Framework handles this using the classic observable pattern.
+This is handled using the classic observable pattern.

 If GUI party starts listening to some event it means that other parties start sending events to a window id.
 This fails if the listening window goes out of scope.
-Framework handles this by using listeners which does the right thing when they go out of scope.
+This is handled by using listeners which does the right thing when they go out of scope.

 In a message context listening is the same as receiving messages.
 In many